-Original articles: a full-length report of original basic or clinical investigation.
-An abstract in a single paragraph with no subheadings, 200 words maximum is required.
+Full Length Articles: a full-length report of original basic or clinical investigation.
+A Structured Abstract (which must include the following headings: Research Question, Design, Results, Conclusions) of no more than 255 words is required.
 This should be comprehensible to readers before they read the article.
 Avoid abbreviations and reference citations.
 The rest of the paper should be structured as follows: Introduction, Materials and methods, Results, Discussion, Acknowledgements, References.
 RBMOnline gives priority to reports of original research that are likely to change clinical practice or thinking about a disease.
 Submission of randomized controlled trials requires inclusion of a checklist and flowchart in accordance with the CONSORT guidelines and the registration number of the trial and the name of the trial registry.

 Review articles: a comprehensive review of prior publications relating to an important clinical subject.
-An abstract of no more than 200 words is required, presented in a single paragraph with no subheadings.
+These will be only be considered from authors who have undertaken original work in the area of research being reviewed and must be accompanied by a covering letter providing brief details the contribution made to the area, including relevant publications.
+For the review itself, an abstract of no more than 200 words is required, presented in a single paragraph with no subheadings.
 The Introduction should indicate why the topic is important and should state the specific objective(s) of the review.
 The Conclusion should include the clinical implications and observations regarding the need for additional research.
 Systematic reviews should follow the PRISMA guidelines.
 Meta-analysis of observational studies should follow the MOOSE guidelines.